 I use stock images in most of my web design projects.
 Stock images can range in price from one dollar to hundreds of dollars.
 You have to find the best images that fit the client’s budget as well.

 - PhotoDune – this is my favorite and a great source of quality stock images on a budget.
 Photos range from $1 to $7.

 - Other Stock Image Companies – like shutterstock, istockphoto, and fotolia can be great options for finding high quality images.
 The downside to using these services is the price is dramatically higher than PhotoDune.

 Illegally Downloaded Images

 DON’T DO THIS.
-Some designers or clients may think, “Well why should I pay for photos when I can just download them from Google?”
+Some designers or clients may think, “Well, why should I pay for photos when I can just download them from Google?”
 This is obviously because of legal reasons, mostly because if you are caught using a photo without permission, the owner of the photo could easily sue you for thousands of dollars.
-Ouch, I would ten times out of ten pay the small fee for a stock image than run the chance of getting sued.
+Ouch, I would ten times out of ten pay the small fee for a stock image then run the chance of getting sued.